 - $3.00 shipping and handling for mailed copies

 An email will be sent after receipt of your audio request with a quote for the fees and explanations of the options avaialble to pay the fees.
 All fees must be paid in full before copies are made.
 Payment of the fees can be made by cash, check, cashier check, money order, Visa or Mastercard in person or over the phone through the accounting department.

 When should I receive my audio copy?

-Generally, copies are available for pick-up or are mailed within three to five (3 - 5) business days after receipt of payment.
+Generally, copies are available for pick-up or are mailed within seven to ten (7 - 10) business days after receipt of payment.
 Requests are processed in the order they are received.
 Payment in full must be received before the request is processed.